wmo-im/wis2box-training/documentation/docs/practical-sessions/installing-wis2box-with-test-data.md

 View the messages that have been published on your wis2box-broker in MQTT Explorer.

 !!! question
-    What is the topic used to publish messages advertising new data?
-How many messages have been published?
-What is the URL to download the data?
+    What is the topic used to publish notifications for new data?
+How many WIS2 data notifications have been published?

 ### Review new data on the wis2box UI

 Click the "EXPLORE" option on `http://<your-host>`.

-!!! question "View latest data per station"
+!!! question "View latest data per station on the wis2box UI"
     Click on on the stations in the station-list or hover your mouse over a station in the map to see the latest data for that station.

 ## Conclusion